elix/elix.org/content/AriaListMixin.md

       <div role="option" id="_option2" aria-selected="false">Cherry</div>
     </accessible-list>

-The `SelectionAriaMixin` has selected appropriate default values for the attributes `role`, `id`, `aria-selected`.
+The `AriaListMixin` has selected appropriate default values for the attributes `role`, `id`, `aria-selected`.
 When the first item is selected, the DOM will update to: